openfoodfacts/robotoff/doc/how-to-guides/deployment/dev-install.md

   You should also run `make dl-models` to download all machine learning models locally.

-- if you don't work on Product Opener, you should launch MongoDB by adding `docker/mongodb.yml` to `COMPOSE_FILE`

 - change `OFF_UID` and `OFF_GID` to match your own user UID/GID (optional, only if you experience some file permission issue, see [Getting developper uid for docker](https://gist.github.com/alexgarel/6e6158ee869d6db2192e0441fd58576e))

 Note: **beware** not to commit your local changes to `.env` file!